Article I – Name

 Section 1.
 Composition

-· Share responsibility for arranging and presiding at Board meetings and developing agendas.
+· Arrange and preside at Board meetings and develop agendas.

 · Determine the calendar for the season.

-· Report regularly to the members of their respective choral groups on actions taken by the Board.
+· Report regularly to the members of the chorus on actions taken by the Board.

 · Oversee all communications, internally and externally.

-· Fill in as needed in the event of their absences or other special circumstances.
+· Fill in as needed in the event of the absence of the President or other special circumstances.

 The Secretary shall: